mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 #### 56:00

-**Question**: Roshi?
+**Question:** Roshi?
 In one of D.T.
 Suzuki’s books, he says that enlightenment is forgetfulness.
 Is that true?

-**Katagiri**: I think so.
+**Katagiri:** I think so.
 In other words, enlightenment is no-enlightenment, that is real enlightenment.
 If you say enlightenment, what you think is the individual experience of enlightenment.
 That is not universal enlightenment.
 Universal enlightenment has no frame which is called enlightenment or which is called not-enlightenment.
 No frame.
 That is the real picture of the truth.
 That’s why forgetfulness is real enlightenment.
 The term is different, but it is the same.

 So you must be free from the enlightenment that you have experienced – and then at that time, that is real enlightenment.
 I always tell you, if you gain a degree or PhD as a Doctor, you cannot always stay with the Ph.D. without working with the people.
 You have to forget the degree or Ph.D.
 And then, all you have to do is to be stupid, and work with the people. *[The group laughs.]* See the peoples’ bodies, and anyway, examine, day after day.
 There is no reason to stay with the title of the Ph.D. or Doctor.
 Always you have to be free from the experience you have had individually – not only enlightenment, but also whatever you do.
 Painter, or photographer, mountaineer, or dancer – whatever you want to do, this is the final goal you have to do.
 If you want to be a real great dancer or painter, you have to be forgetful.
 Continually, you must be stupid, and continually practice.
 That is real enlightenment.